Bees pollinate flowers, right? So so some moths, and a few other insects. The flowers get to reproduce, and the bees get food.

 Many of us have been subject to all three of the above scenarios—most of us probably have done at least two out of three.
 So what helps?

 I have to learn this lesson over and over.
 Other things take a LOT more time than doing a little art.
 And they are never done.
 So finishing everything else first is a very bad idea.
-Do the fun art stuff first and you are set for the day—you get that little cookie of satisfaction that lasts all day long.
+Take 20 minutes to do some fun art stuff first and you are set for the day—you get that little cookie of satisfaction that lasts all day long.

-Put yourself fin a position where you have to do the work.
-This 90 days is a good choice for that.
+Put yourself fin a position where you have to do it.
+Courses and intentions are a good choice for that.
 Marking off the days you dance on a calendar helps to establish a streak.
 It’s fun to keep the streak going.
 Having a friend do it with you, so you can check in with each other.
-I opened up this 90 Days mostly to help myself take care of myself.
+I created SPARK* mostly to help myself take care of myself.

 Embrace your biological mandate.

 Just say YES.
-Humans have made art since they figured out that charcoal marks on rocks.
-You have the right and the responsibility to make art.
+Humans have made art since they figured out that charcoal makes marks on rocks.
+You have the right to make art.
+To do something enjoyable.
 Step forward with your unique vision.
 Give it the nurturing it needs to blossom and grow.
 No one else in all the world can do what you can.
 Trust yourself.
 Let it out.
 It’s time.